 What You Actually Save

-First, an overview: What are the benefits of switching to Content Blocks?
+First, an overview: what do you gain by switching to Content Blocks?

 Effort: Classic vs. Content Blocks + PHP 8.4